Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Introduction

-In recent years, machine learning (ML) approaches are emerging as a promising alternative to numerical simulation for subsurface flow problems~\cite{zhu2018bayesian, mo2019deep, tang2020deep, WEN2021103223, WEN2021104009}.
-ML methods are usually much faster than numerical simulators because the inference is very cheap once the ML models are trained.
-However, standard ML methods suffer from the lack of generalization and fail to provide accurate estimates away from the domain of training data.
-This limits the usage of ML in challenging applications such as carbon dioxide storage modeling because it requires generalization under diverse geology, reservoir conditions, and injection schemes.
-A recent machine-learning framework, termed neural operators~\cite{kovachki2021neural, li2020multipole, li2020neural}, overcomes these generalization challenges by directly learning the solution operator for the PDE system family instead of just learning a single instance.
-By learning the solution operator, neural operators generalize well to different conditions in the PDE system as well as discretizations without the need for re-training the ML model.
+In recent years, machine learning approaches are emerging as a promising alternative to numerical simulation for subsurface flow problems~\cite{zhu2018bayesian, mo2019deep, tang2020deep, WEN2021103223, WEN2021104009}.
+Machine learning models trained with numerical simulation data are usually much faster than simulators, because the inferences of machine learning models are often very cheap.
+However, standard machine learning methods suffer from the lack of generalization and struggle to provide accurate estimates away from the domain of their training data~\cite{kovachki2021neural}.
+This limits the usage of machine learning in CO$_2$ storage modeling as it requires generalization under diverse geology, reservoir conditions, and injection schemes.
+A recent machine-learning framework, named neural operators~\cite{li2020multipole, li2020neural}, overcomes the generalization challenge by directly learning the solution operator for the governing PDE family instead of single instances.
+Neural operators can generalize to different conditions in the PDE system as well as discretizations without the need for re-training the model.

-Fourier neural operator (FNO) is a class of neural operators that uses Fourier transform to learn the solution operator~\cite{li2020fourier} efficiently.
-A variant of FNO was previously used in carbon dioxide storage modeling~\cite{wen2022u} that showed 60,000 times speedup and excellent generalization.
-This previous model~\cite{wen2022u} is limited to a 2D spatial domain that can only represent flat reservoirs with a single injection well.
-However, In real-world scenarios, CCS projects often involve multiple injection wells and dipped reservoirs.
-Due to the buoyancy effect, reservoir dipping angles can significantly influence the gaseous plume migration.
-These processes can only be accurately captured by high-resolution 3D spatial domains, where the costs of collecting training data from numerical solvers become prohibitive.
-We incorporate these practical modeling features in the current work.
+Fourier neural operator (FNO) is a type of neural operator that offers especially remarkable predictability for flow-related problems~\cite{li2020fourier}.
+It uses the Fourier transform to learn the solution operator efficiently.
+A variant of FNO was recently proposed for predicting 2D CO$_2$-water multiphase flow with great generalization and accuracy~\cite{wen2022u}.
+However, despite the advances in model generalization, the development of machine learning approaches for CO$_2$ storage is impeded by the multi-scale challenge that both high grid resolution and large spatial domain are required.
+Previous machine learning models are limited to either 2D problems that can only represent flat reservoirs with a single injection well~\cite{WEN2021104009, wen2022u} or 3D problems with very coarse resolutions that fail to capture essential physics~\cite{tang2022deep,yan2022robust}.
+In real-world scenarios, CCS projects often involve multiple injection wells and dipped reservoirs.
+These processes can only be accurately captured by high-resolution 3D simulations, where the costs of collecting training data from numerical simulators become prohibitive.